pragnyanramtha/lecture/delusional optimisim.md

 but you need the most obsessed one

-and that is the key to success
+and that is the key to growth

 Now, then how do you become **obsessed ?**

-now at this point if you still listening and don't agree with me, i don't want you to misunderstand me, sure you can get a decent job and get a decent salary, but if you agree .

 i want you to try and understand what i am conveying .